TransLinkForecasting/rtmdoc/docs/workflow.md

 > ![Screenshot](img/workflow/network_edit_brt_2.png)

-!!! note

 After new modes or vehicles are added, it won't be available in the already initialized databank and scenario.
 You should re-initialize a working copy of the databank.

-This is why modes and vehicles
+!!! note

+    Choosing the BRT and LRT vehicle in `tvehicles.in` with `modes.in` implements the unobserved mode discussed in the October 2019 User Group Meeting.
+[Presentation available here].

 #### Step 2: create new scenarios